Pylons/akhet/docs/demo/content.rst

 If you want something with more bells and whistles, some Pyramid developers recommend `HTML5 Boilerplate`_.
 It's also based on Meyer's stylesheet.

+We're exploring stylesheet compilers like Less, but this version of the demo does not include one.

 .. _HTML5 Boilerplate: http://html5boilerplate.com/